jbhopkins/bioxtasraw/docs/source/manual/The_IFT_Control_Panel_and_IFT_Plot_Panel.rst

 |100000000000002200000021727FD1590D192861_png|

 Toggle errorbars.
-Shows the errorbars on the plotted curves.
+Shows the error bars on the plotted curves.

 |100000000000001F00000021D9FCD008A5DADBD2_png|